Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Can't be fixed.

-Extreme fullness is like complete emptiness.
+Extreme fullness is similar to complete emptiness.

-Great directness acts gradually.
+Great directness works gradually.

-A great mind is clothed in innocence.
+A great mind is clothed in simplicity.

-Great speech descends like a delusion.
+Great speech descends as delusion.

-Walk - you will conquer the cold.
+Walk - you will defeat the cold.

-Earth and sky are perfect
+The earth and sky are perfect

 Between heaven and earth -

-the wider the range
+the wider the scope,

-the more durable the breath,
+the longer the breath,

 the more emptiness will be born.

-Close your mouth -
+Close your lips -

-know the measure. (zhang 5)
+you will know the limits. (zhang 5)

 Nature is laconic.

-Windy morning will be replaced by a quiet afternoon.
+The windy morning will be replaced by a quiet afternoon.

-Even earth and sky
+Even the earth and sky

-cannot create durable,
+cannot create something that lasts,

-especially a person. (zhang 23)
+especially a person.
+(Zhang 23)

 Dissimilarity with Confucianism

-Thirty spokes sparkle in the wheel,
+Thirty spokes sparkle in a wheel,

-fix the emptiness inside.
+seal the emptiness inside.

-Emptiness gives the wheel a sense.
+Emptiness gives meaning to the wheel.

-enclosing emptiness in clay,
+you enclose emptiness in clay,

 They break through doors and windows - their emptiness serves the house.

-Difference of views on Tao and Te
+Differences in views on Tao and Te

-Difference of views on Tao and Te
+Differences in views on Tao and Te

 Tao gives birth